carbon-design-system/carbon-angular-starter/README.md

 Neutrino seed was built with offline and progressive web app in mind.

 It provides [`manifest.json`](src/manifest.json) and service worker ([`sw.js`](src/sw.js)), along with [IBM bee icons](src/assets/icons) you can replace with your own to start you with.

+For daily development purposes, this may get in the way of your workflow, so if you're not actively working on customizing your service worker, we suggest disabling cache/offline data/service worker in your browser.
+Just remember to re-enable it when you're doing tests on it.

 ### Lighthouse results